After experiencing an ectopic, I was able to have a successful pregnancy and am now the proud mother of a beautiful daughter.

 Because my fallopian tube had to be removed, my obstetrician was very honest with me about my fertility.
 He told me the chances of having another baby after an ectopic pregnancy depend on the following:

 - Why the ectopic pregnancy occurred

-Anxiously Waiting Confirmation
+Anxiously Awaiting Confirmation

 The Complicated Pregnancy

 At the beginning of June 2004, I developed toxemia and was on constant pins and needles.
-My due date, which had been moved from July 4th to June 29th looked like it was going to be even sooner.
+My due date, which had been moved from July 4th to June 29th, looked like it was going to be even sooner.

-Welcome to the World, Baby Erica
+Welcome to the World, Baby Erica!

 My mom arrived and informed me that I was in labor.
 I didn't believe her.
 I had gone to birthing classes, so I was convinced my tight belly and crampy abdomen were not labor signs.
-I called the doctor and the nurse blew me off.
-My mother who had four children including triplets insisted we go to labor and delivery because the hospital was 45 minutes away.
+I called the doctor, and the nurse blew me off.
+My mother—who had four children, including triplets—insisted we go to labor and delivery because the hospital was 45 minutes away.

 I held my breath while she was examined.
-When the nurses didn't move as quick as I thought they should I began shouting at them.
+When the nurses didn't move as quick as I thought they should, I began shouting at them.
 Finally, I had confirmation.
-My seven pound, eleven ounce baby girl was completely healthy.
+My seven-pound-eleven-ounce baby girl was completely healthy.
 When they handed her to me, I cried.
 All the fear and anxiety that I had carried around for the last two years was finally gone.
 I was a mommy!